seansovine/numerical_examples/diff_eq/poisson_eqn/README.md

 # Poisson Equation Solvers

-In this project we'll implement and try out libraries for a few solvers for the Poisson equation,
+This project has NumPy implementations of a few basic solvers solvers for the Poisson equation,

-$$\Delta u = f$$
+$$\Delta u = f.$$

-with various boundary conditions.
-The original idea was to obtain the electric potential $u$ in the region around the plates of a capacitor when a charge distribution $f$ is given, a problem which can also be solved using numerical integration.
+The original idea for the example was to obtain the electric potential $u$ in the region around the plates of a capacitor when a charge distribution $f$ is given, a problem which can also be solved [using numerical integration](https://en.wikipedia.org/wiki/Electric_potential#Electric_potential_due_to_a_point_charge).
 However, I ended up choosing an arbitrary, but interesting, "charge distribution" function.
 We use the Dirichlet boundary condition